Stereo Visual Inertial Odometry

 Running the Sample Applications on a Jetson Device

 For details on the host-to-Jetson deployment process, see Deploying and Running on Jetson.

 To build and deploy the JSON sample for ZED-M camera

 //apps/samples/stereo_vo:stereo_vo-pkg) to Jetson, log in to the Jetson system and run the

 bob@jetson:~/$ cd deploy/bob/stereo_vo-pkg bob@jetson:~/deploy/bob/stereo_vo-pkg$ ./apps/samples/stereo_vo/stereo_vo

-Where “bob” is your user name on the host system.
+bob is your username on the Jetson system.

 http://localhost:3000.
-If you are running the application on a Jetson platform, make sure to
+If you are running the application on a Jetson, use

-use the IP address of the Jetson system instead of localhost.
+the IP address of the Jetson system instead of